 1066 Field Archery was set up by Roger Massey, himself a keen Field Archer.
 Roger is a member of two Field Archery clubs down in East Sussex, Senlac Field Bowmen and Archers of Battle.
 He is a National Field Archery Society (NFAS) Coach and loves nothing more than shooting with friends, wanging arrows at 3D targets in knarly woodland.
 Along with his son Jack, he regulalry attends competitions in the South of England, in addition to National Championships.

 For Roger, Field Archery offers much more enjoyment than just shooting arrows.
 He enjoys understanding how things work and making things.
-It started with arrows, then strings, then casting 3D targets and more recently making Flatbows and take-down recurves.
-It's something special to turn up at a competition and shoot a bow you've made and have the arrows you've made land where you want (most of the time)!
+It started with arrows, then strings, then casting 3D targets and then ultimately making composite bows.
+It's a lovely feeling winning at a national level knowing that you've done it using bows and arrows you've made yourself.

 Roger has been lucky enough to shoot with many very experienced field archers who have been more than happy to share their knowledge gained from experience.
 This is something he's always more than happy to pass on.